aman-kumar-rai/aspire_app/README.md

 2. ***vitest***: Testing framework providing test runner and asssertion support.

+Tests written are not full proof.
+Coverage is not as desired.

 3. ***react testing library***: Component testing framework.
 It isn't a single library, but a few libraries that helps render a component in a headless browser and run tests on it.

+Tests are written for page components which are fairly basic.

 4. ***react-slick***: Provides a simple and configurable API to create carousels.